-In Fall 2022, Courses I and II will be taught concurrently for two and a half months and will include an “applied classroom” journey through six cities in Eastern Croatia, Serbia, and Bosnia where some of the heaviest fighting took place and where people are still struggling to find a way toward a peaceful and multiethnic future.
-Following the "applied classroom" journey, students return to Zagreb for Courses III and IV.
+Courses will be taught in both the city of Zagreb and on the island of Vis.
+The semester includes an “applied classroom” journey through Eastern Croatia, Serbia and Bosnia, where some of the heaviest fightings took place and people are still struggling to find a way toward a peaceful and multiethnic future.
 Internships are available.

 Course I